 Its rowing motion is very smooth.
 But due to its long main rail, it cannot be folded up for compact storage.

 These resistance types are more compact than other models and the least expensive rowing machines that offer a quiet exercise.
-They are very easy to maintain and convey a smooth, rowing motion.
+They are straightforward to maintain and convey a smooth, rowing motion.

 Hydraulic rowers are easily adjustable and amazingly simple to store away.
 But they are not as durable as other types of rowers.